valtix-security/terraform-provider-valtix/docs/resources/profile_fqdn.md

 # Resource: valtix_profile_fqdn
-Resource for creating and managing an FQDN Filter/Match Profile
+Resource for creating and managing an FQDN Profile that can be used in a Policy Ruleset for Matching and Filtering purposes.

 ## Example Usage

-### Standalone FQDN Filter Profile
+### FQDN Profile Standalone (Filter)
 ```hcl
 resource "valtix_profile_fqdn" "fqdn_filter1" {
   name        = "fqdn_filter1"